Sam Rockwell biography

 Other stage credits include Face Divided as part of the EST Marathon series and the off-Broadway production of Goosepimples.

 It was the actor's work in Box of Moonlight that first won him recognition.
-Rockwell gave an engaging performance that sparked industry attention; unfortunately, the independent film disappeared at the box office.
+Sam gave an engaging performance that sparked industry attention; unfortunately, the independent film disappeared at the box office.

-On television, Rockwell appeared in the HBO special Dead Drunk and episodes of NYPD Blue, Law & Order and The Equalizer.
+On television, Sam has appeared in the HBO special Dead Drunk and episodes of NYPD Blue, Law & Order and The Equalizer.